tredfern/terralien/DESIGN.md

 focusing on this in stages as the game comes together.
 I like the idea of slowly building on to it though and in a fashion where each step adds a little bit more that is interesting.

+### Pathfinding

+Just an idea kicking around in my head.
+Can we make the pathfinding yield results?
+So basically it always builds just enough of the path to get going, but it keeps it's structure around for later just in case something else comes up and it needs to do some rerouting.
+I don't know, maybe it's a little silly but it might keep performance up and still give good path solutions in the end.
+I do need to look at graphing out maps into precalculated routes in the future though.
+Particularly once forts start coming together.